 - Occasionally brings out “folklore” competencies in addition to true performance differentiators

-- Panel members may overlook – and therefore not discuss – competencies that are unfamiliar to them
+- Panel members may overlook – and therefore not discuss – a set of competencies that are unfamiliar to them

 4) Workforce Surveys